hollygrimm/RelativisticGAN/README.md

-# Notes from Relativistic GAN
+# Notes from fork of Relativistic GAN by @AlexiaJM
 *See original project readme below*